Tuesday, January 13, 2026

 Out across the peristyle lies the great Pacific ocean,

-Above a painted bus in Malibu and the canyon’s blackened palms.
+Above a red white and blue Malibu bus, the canyon’s blackened palms.

 A drunken Satyr lounges at the end of the long pool